rdehaggart1/sceneVisibilityInSLAM/README.md

 ## ORB_SLAM2_SVE
 To run one of the datasets through the modified ORB-SLAM2 algorithm, move your terminal to the <i>ORB_SLAM2_SVE</i> folder and open 3 terminal tabs.

-In the first terminal tab, execute <i>roscore</i> to begin the process and allow ROS nodes to communicate with one another:
+In the first terminal tab, execute `roscore` to begin the process and allow ROS nodes to communicate with one another:
 ```
 roscore
 ```

-In the second terminal tab, execute <i>rosrun</i> to run the executable in the ORB_SLAM2_SVE ROS package, using the provided setup file for the dataset under test:
+In the second terminal tab, execute `rosrun` to run the executable in the ORB_SLAM2_SVE ROS package, using the provided setup file for the dataset under test.
+This will setup the algorithm for use and open the visualiser.
 ```
 rosrun ORB_SLAM2_SVE Mono Vocabulary/ORBvoc.txt ./Examples/Monocular/Malaga.yaml # for the Malaga dataset
 rosrun ORB_SLAM2_SVE Mono Vocabulary/ORBvoc.txt ./Examples/Monocular/MidAir.yaml # for the MidAir dataset
  ```

-And finally, in the third terminal, execute <i>rosbag play</i> to playback the .bag file containing all of the dataset extract information, where `<BAG_PATH>` is the full file path to the .bag file of the particular extract of the dataset under test:
+And finally, in the third terminal, execute `rosbag play` to playback the .bag file containing all of the dataset extract information, where `<BAG_PATH>` is the full file path to the .bag file of the particular extract of the dataset under test:
 ```
 rosbag play --pause <BAG_PATH> /cam0/image_raw:=/camera/image_raw
 ```